NoSleepTillLambos/KinderCare/README.md

 - **I also saw a great option for a friendly & formal bot, and the ability to switch between the two from a classmate of mine that would be really cool to implement**
 - **I would really like a simply pop up modal for character and avatar selection instead of choosing from your pc**
 - **Implementing some Lottie animations could definately add to the user friendly interface and childrens appeal to the app**
-- **Being a kids web app I would like to include some more functionality to protect the children and the things they've shared with others**
+- **Being a kids web app I would like to include some more functionality to protect the children as well the thoughts they've shared with the community at large, this is still a security risk at the moment, with the help of a an extra layer of authentication when submitting questions and adding friends that you know***

 <!-- MOCKUPS -->